-If you’re thinking about a career as a cosmetic laser technician, one of the first things you’ll learn in laser school is The Fitzpatrick Scale.
+If you are thinking about a career in the medical aesthetics industry, one of the first things you will learn in laser school is The Fitzpatrick scale.

-Understanding the various skin types and conditions that can affect skin color is essential for providing safe and effective laser hair removal treatments once you become a cosmetic laser technician.
+Understanding the various skin types and conditions that can affect skin color is essential for providing safe and effective laser treatments once you earn your cosmetic laser certification.

 Developed in 1975 by T.B.
-Fitzpatrick, The Fitzpatrick Scale is the current and recognized method among the medical aesthetics community to classify skin colors and measure the amount of melanin in the skin after exposure to the sun.
+Fitzpatrick of Harvard Medical School, The Fitzpatrick scale is the current and recognized method among the health and beauty community to classify skin colors and measure the amount of melanin in the skin after exposure to the sun.

 The Fitzpatrick Skin-Typing Scale